tom-halpin/pe-dojo-book/.github/ISSUE_TEMPLATE/pull_request_template.md

 ## Types of changes

-What types of changes does your code introduce to Product Engineering Dojo Book?
+What types of changes does your code introduce to Product Engineering Dojo eBook?
 _Put an `x` in the boxes that apply_

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Code style update (formatting, renaming)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Workflow change
 - [ ] Documentation update (if none of the other choices apply)

 ## Checklist

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code._

-- [ ] I have read the [CONTRIBUTING](https://github.com/dxc-technology/online-pe-dojo/blob/main/CONTRIBUTING.md) doc.
+- [ ] I have read the [CONTRIBUTING](https://github.com/tom-halpin/pe-dojo-book/blob/main/CONTRIBUTING.md) doc.
 - [ ] Lint passes locally with my changes.
 - [ ] I have added necessary documentation (if appropriate).
 - [ ] Any dependent changes have been merged and published in downstream modules